-John Quincy Adams was inaugurated March 4, 1825.
-America’s sixth president was principled, intelligent and eloquent, though his principles occasionally tripped him up.
-For instance, he believed elected office was a matter of service and it was wrong to campaign.
+John Quincy Adams was inaugurated March 4, 1825 as America’s sixth president.
+He was principled, intelligent and eloquent, though his principles occasionally tripped him up.
+For instance, he believed it wrong to campaign because elected officials performed a service.
 All his predecessors felt the same way, and used surrogates to stump for votes.

-During the reelection campaign, however, when Andrew Jackson embarked on some first-ever personal campaigning, Adams refused to follow suit.
+During the reelection campaign, however, Andrew Jackson embarked on some first-ever personal campaigning.
+But John Quincy Adams refused to follow suit.
 The second president to come from New England held firm.
 If the country wanted his services, he declared, she must ask for them.
 She didn’t.
 Andrew Jackson ascended to the presidency in 1829.

-He also came across as aloof, lacking the charm of many of the politicians that swirled around the Washington social scene.
-Despite being widely travelled, sophisticated and one of the most intelligent presidents the country has ever had, Adams was simple in most of his tastes, often content to dine on crackers in a city that teemed with bon vivants.
-Adams’ personal style was reflected in his inauguration.
+John Quincy Adams also came across as aloof, lacking the charm of many of the politicians that swirled around the Washington social scene.
+Though he travelled widely, possessed sophistication and great intelligence, Adams had simple tastes.
+He liked to dine on crackers in a city that teemed with bon vivants.

 - He was the first president inaugurated wearing pants rather than knee breeches.
 Styles changed slowly, but Adams was the first president who found it acceptable to be sworn in wearing a homespun, black suit with full-length trousers.
-He was also the first president to eschew powdered wigs.
+He also followed the new fashion by eschewing powdered wigs.

-- Adams did not attend the inauguration of his successor, Andrew Jackson, which has happened only two other times among living presidents.
-His father didn’t attend the inauguration of Thomas Jefferson and Jackson did not attend Martin Van Buren's inauguration.
-This happened a third time if you want to count Richard Nixon, who resigned and was on a helicopter out of Washington when Gerald Ford was sworn in.
+- Adams did not attend the inauguration of his successor, Andrew Jackson, which happened only two other times among living presidents until 2021.
+His father, John Adams, didn’t attend the inauguration of Thomas Jefferson, and Andrew Johnson did not attend Ulysses S. Grant’s inauguration.
+This happened a third time if you want to count Richard Nixon, who resigned and took a helicopter out of Washington during Gerald Ford’s swearing in.

-- Adams was the first president elected who had won neither the popular vote nor the vote in the Electoral College.
-Andrew Jackson was more popular in both votes.
-Adams prevailed when the election was settled by the House of Representatives.
+- John Quincy Adams earned the dubious distinction as the first president elected who had won neither the popular vote nor the vote in the Electoral College.
+Andrew Jackson got more votes in both cases.
+Adams prevailed the first time when the House of Representatives settled the election.

 - Adams went to his inaugural ball stag.
-His wife was ill, suffering fainting spells the day before the inauguration.
-She was able to receive visitors the day of the inauguration, but did not attend the ball.
+His wife Louisa fell ill, suffering fainting spells the day before the inauguration.
+She could receive visitors the day of the inauguration, but did not attend the ball.

-- The inauguration speech was pretty awful.
-Though he could be a powerful speaker, even earning the nickname ‘Old Man Eloquent,’ Adams had a difficult task in drawing up his inauguration speech because of how he had wrangled the win.
+- He delivered an awful inauguration speech.
+Though often a powerful speaker, even earning the nickname ‘Old Man Eloquent,’ John Quincy Adams had a hard time writing the speech.
+The reason?
+Because of the way he wrangled the win.
 Thus, he began his speech with the stirring line:

 In compliance with an usage coeval with the existence of our Federal Constitution, and sanctioned by the example of my predecessors in the career upon which I am about to enter, I appear, my fellow-citizens, in your presence and in that of Heaven to bind myself by the solemnities of religious obligation to the faithful performance of the duties allotted to me in the station to which I have been called.